fdev31/zicbee-workshop/docs/source/index.rst

 Getting sources
 ***************

-See the `sources repository browser <sources>`_ .
+See the `sources browser`_ .
 The applied license is the "New BSD License".

 Developers Corner
 *****************